1980–81 NFL playoffs: NFC: Dallas Cowboys 30, Atlanta Falcons 27

 The Cowboys scored three touchdowns in the fourth quarter to come from behind and defeat the Falcons 30–27.
-Atlanta jumped to a 10–3 lead, aided by quarterback Steve Bartkowski's 60-yard touchdown pass to wide receiver Alfred Jenkins.
+Atlanta jumped to a 10–0 lead, aided by quarterback Steve Bartkowski's 60-yard touchdown pass to wide receiver Alfred Jenkins.
+After the Jenkins touchdown, the Cowboys got on the board with a Rafael Septien field goal after an apparent 20-yard touchdown pass from Danny White to Butch Johnson was ruled incomplete.
+However, it appeared Johnson had full possession of the ball in the end zone before Falcons CB Kenny Johnson knocked it out of his hands.

 In the second quarter, Dallas recovered a fumble in Atlanta territory and tied the game on quarterback Danny White's 5-yard touchdown completion to tight end Billy Joe DuPree.
 However, the Falcons responded with a 1-yard touchdown run by Lynn Cain to take a 17–10 lead.
 Then after forcing a punt, Atlanta mounted another drive into Dallas territory, but Steve Wilson intercepted a pass from Bartkowski and the score remained 17–10 at halftime.

 Dallas started out the second half with a drive to midfield, but lost the ball on a play that initially appeared to go in their favor.
 Running back Preston Pearson caught a short pass from White and took off for a big gain, but linebacker Joel Williams, who initially pressured White into making the pass, managed to chase Pearson down and force a fumble on the 15-yard line.
 After recovering the fumble, Atlanta stormed down the field and increased their lead to 24–10 with Bartkowski's 12-yard touchdown pass to running back William Andrews.